 “A complex, accomplished debut.
 The prose dazzles while the themes of feminism, power and fertility sneak in for a gut-punch.
 It kept me gripped from the first page, and the characters continue to live and breathe in my imagination”

 “Taut, tough and sensitive, the narrative conjures up a devastated world, inhabited by two intriguing characters, with precision and real atmosphere”

 “Katie Hale has written two fascinating, flawed and compelling characters and, with only two people and an empty world, has created a novel that is gripping, insightful and unique”

 Claire Fuller, Author Of Our Endless Numbered Days

 Born in Cumbria, Katie Hale is a poet, freelance journalist and educator.
-She took part in Penguin Random House’s inaugural WriteNow scheme in 2018, has held Emerging Writer in Residence posts at Theatre by the Lake and Creative Futures Cumbria, and is currently working on an oral story-sharing project with the National Trust.
-Her debut poetry pamphlet, Breaking the Surface, was published by Flipped Eye in 2017.
-Her poetry has been awarded the Jane Martin and Ware Poetry Prizes, and has been shortlisted for the Ballymaloe International Poetry Prize.
-My Name Is Monster is her first novel.
+She has held Emerging Writer in Residence posts at Theatre by the Lake and Creative Futures Cumbria, and is currently working on an oral story-sharing project with the National Trust.
+Her debut poetry pamphlet, Breaking the Surface, was published by Flipped Eye in 2017, her poetry has been awarded the Jane Martin and Ware Poetry Prizes, and has been shortlisted for the Ballymaloe International Poetry Prize.
+My Name Is Monster is her debut novel.

 @halekatie | halekatie.com